defenseunicorns/uds-cli/CONTRIBUTING.md

 We prefer to use Testify's [require](https://github.com/stretchr/testify/tree/master/require) package for assertions in tests.
 This package provides a rich set of assertion functions that make tests more readable and easier to debug.
 See other tests in this repo for examples.

 #### Running Tests
-- **Unit Tests**: To run unit tests, run `uds run test:test-unit` from the root of the repo.
+- **Unit Tests**: To run unit tests, run `uds run test:unit` from the root of the repo.
 This will run all unit tests in the `src` directory.

 - **E2E Tests**: To run E2E tests, you'll need build UDS CLI locally, and re-build any time you make a change to the source code; this is because the binary in the `build` directory is used to drive the tests.
-To run the entire suite of E2E tests locally, run `uds run test:test-e2e-no-ghcr-write` (note that this intentionally skips the tests that involve writing to GHCR).
+To run the entire suite of E2E tests locally, run `uds run test:e2e-no-ghcr-write` (note that this intentionally skips the tests that involve writing to GHCR).